 Dinner tonight and breakfast on Day 4 will be at North Haven Bowling Club (1 Woodford Rd, North Haven).

 It may be hump day but that doesn’t mean its all down hill from here.
-You’ve warmed up after three days in the saddle but there’s no time to relax just yet.
+You’ve had your rest day and now there’s no more time to relax.